Degenerations of complete collineations and geometric Tevelev degrees of $\mathbb{P}^r$: Introduction

 and suppose that

 that is, the expected relative dimension of $\tau$ is zero.
 Suppose further that all dominating components of $\cM_{g,n}(X,\beta)$ are generically smooth of the expected dimension.
 Then, the \textbf{geometric Tevelev degree} $\Tev^X_{g,n,\beta}$ of $X$ is by definition equal to the degree of $\tau$.
-We will soon specialize to the case $X=\bP^r$, see \cite{l_hyp,cl2} for recent partial computations of geometric Tevelev degrees of other targets.
+We will soon specialize to the case $X=\bP^r$, where the generic smoothness condition is satisfied whenever $n\ge r+1$, see \S\ref{sec:tev_history}.
+We refer to \cite{l_hyp,cl2} for recent partial computations of geometric Tevelev degrees of other targets.

 Buch-Pandharipande \cite{bp} study systematically a parallel set of counts in Gromov-Witten theory.
 Consider now the forgetful map

 and assume \eqref{virdim_equal}.
 Then, the \textbf{virtual Tevelev degree} $\vTev^X_{g,n,\beta}$ of $X$ is defined to be the unique rational number for which